Najica & Lila.

 - Lolicon: While Lila looks like she is 16 or so, mentally she has the mindset of an 8 year old in the beginning of the series, and her literal age is only 2 or so.
 Najica also comments how the bad guy of the week of Episode 3 obviously has a thing for young girls.

 - Maid Corps: Episode 1's villainess has one that doubles as Bodyguard Babes.

 - Mysterious Past: Lila's past is shrouded in mystery for most of the series.

-- Non-Indicative First Episode: The first episode has plenty of lesbian behaviour, implying we might see more in future, especially between the two protagonists.
-We didn't, really.
-(Also, it's one of the two Najica solo missions.)
+- Non-Indicative First Episode: The first episode has plenty of lesbian behavior, which implies that more of it might be seen in the future, especially between the two protagonists.
+It really doesn't happen.

 - Opening Narration